Report a Claim

 Find Claim Services

-Understanding Loss of Use Coverage
+Understanding Your Loss of Use Claim

 If your home is uninhabitable and you have to temporarily relocate after a covered loss, your homeowners’ policy may reimburse you for any resulting increases in your normal day-to-day living expenses.